sichvoge/ocp-3.11-federating-prometheus-example/README.md

 Federation enables people to scrape specific metrics from the Cluster Monitoring Prometheus by configuring a "federated Prometheus".
 That
 Prometheus can be used for all the custom use cases.

 **Please be aware that this setup only works for 3.11 and some bits and pieces will most probably change with OpenShift 4.0.
-Hence, the OpenShift team does not offer any support for the configuration setup.**
+Hence, the OpenShift team does not offer any support for a federated setup targeting the OOTB Cluster Monitoring Prometheus.**

 The core pieces to make this work with the OAuth proxy deployed in any OpenShift cluster are:
 * ClusterRoleBinding that enables access to the `openshift-monitoring` namespace where the Cluster Monitoring Prometheus is deployed.
 I am reusing an existing ClusterRole created by the monitoring stack.